 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

 Hoping to cool down your space?
-We researched dozens of the best pedestal fans before choosing the top 8 available today to test head to head.
+We gathered 8 great pedestal fans to test head-to-head.
 Through the oppressive heat of summer, we measured airflow and decibel output, testing settings, modes, and remotes.
 We watched movies, worked through hot afternoons, and nodded off to sleep to these fans.
 By testing their limits and comparing them side by side, we offer a broad picture of each fan, learning which are up to the task of keeping you cool and which aren't that impressive.
 No matter what your space or budget, we can help you identify the best pedestal fan for your needs.

 Number of Speeds: 12 | Timer: Yes; 1-12 hours with .5 hour increments through 10 hours